Fraud Investigator Job Description Template

 - Interviewing individuals who may have information on particular fraud allegations.

 - Running background checks, employee investigations, and asset searches on suspected perpetrators.

 - Analyzing documentation, such as victim testimonies and financial records to determine if fraud occurred.

-- Writing in-depth reports on your findings and presenting it to management.
+- Writing in-depth reports on your findings and presenting them to management.

 - Liaising with victims of fraud, the police, and court officials when a civil or criminal case is opened.